OPPORTUNITIES

 • Mitigation of highly contagious disease spread and disposal of waste products.

-Animal Agriculture Infrastructure:
+Animal Agriculture Infrastructure

 Agriculture is the #1 business in Pennsylvania.
 Diagnostics is one of the concerns, as well as the need for workforce development (apprenticeships, internships, the sincere need to build capacity in Pennsylvania for our industry).

 At this time, we need to invest in tools and equipment within our university systems to ensure students are proficient in the use of modern technology.
 Additionally, expanding Pennsylvania’s diagnostic tools in university labs will decrease the number of samples being outsourced.
-Another constraint in the Commonwealth is the vastness of our state and the ability to have veterinarians serve all the areas of need as it relates to lamb, sheep/goat, swine and poultry.

 The importance of remote access to veterinarians greatly increased and we view this as an emerging area to meet the needs of underserved areas.

-• Food Animal Internship opportunities for college students – a partnership between students and producers/industry with a vision to foster a valued learning experience and showcase the vast meaningful career opportunities awaiting the field of agriculture.
+• Food Animal Internship Opportunities for college students – a partnership between students and producers/industry with a vision to foster a valued learning experience and showcase the vast meaningful career opportunities awaiting the field of agriculture.

-• Food Animal Training opportunities for college students and veterinarians – a partnership between students and producers/industry
+• Food Animal Training Opportunities for college students and veterinarians – partnering with industry to provide ‘real life/hands on’ training, job shadowing and networking.

-Applied Research:
+Applied Research

 There continues to be a need to conduct specific research for new and emerging issues facing livestock producers of lamb, sheep, goat, swine and poultry.

-• Solicitation of industry input on specific diseases (infectious and noninfectious diseases) to identify and estimate the economic impact the disease would have on PA food animal operations
+• Solicitation of industry input on specific diseases (infectious and noninfectious diseases) to identify and estimate the economic impact the disease would have on PA food animal operations.

 • Establish practices and protocols to mediate/prevent/eliminate/eradicate infectious and non-infectious diseases and infestations.